- Home

 Does home insurance cover plumbing problems?

-As a homeowner, keeping a close watch on your plumbing is vital, especially because standard home insurance might not cover damages caused by negligence or problems that could have been prevented with maintenance.
-However, if you have a surprise leak at home, whether it's a burst tap or an overflowing toilet, you might be able to claim your insurance if the damage was sudden and accidental.
+Standard home insurance might not cover plumbing problems that could have been prevented with maintenance, or damage caused by negligence.
+However, if you have a surprise leak at home, or a burst tap or an overflowing toilet, you still might be able to claim on your insurance if the damage was sudden and accidental.

 What kind of plumbing issues are covered by insurance?